davidtys/railstheman/README.md

 <a href='http://rubyonrails.org/'>Rails</a> editor for the <a href='http://middlemanapp.com/basics/blogging/'>middleman blog</a>

+Let's face it : Middleman is great to make static sites, but having to write our articles in code can be a pain.

-Have a rich editor to write your articles in middleman and sort them in list.
+RailsTheMan is gives you a rich editor to write articles as you like.

 ![Alt demo](readme/railstheman-index.jpg)